William Finley (actor)

 William Franklin Finley (September 20, 1940 - April 14, 2012) was an American actor who appeared in the films The Funhouse, Simon, Silent Rage, Phantom of the Paradise, Sisters and The Wedding Party.

 Finley had a long-running friendship and collaboration with director Brian De Palma, beginning with the student films Woton's Wake (1962), The Wedding Party (1966) and Murder à la Mod (1968).

-He also had roles in three films by Tobe Hooper: Eaten Alive, The Funhouse and Night Terrors.
+Finley also had roles in three films by director Tobe Hooper, Eaten Alive, The Funhouse and Night Terrors.
 Under the name W. Franklin Finley, he wrote the screenplay for the film The First Time (1983).
 He was also the co-author of the book Racewalking (1985).

 Personal life

 Finley graduated from Columbia University in 1963.
 He married Susan Weiser in 1975; the couple had one son, Dashiell.
 The family resided in New York City.

 Death

 Finley was diagnosed with an inflamed colon on April 6, 2012.
 He underwent surgery three days after his admission.
 He appeared to be doing well after the surgery, but on the morning of April 14, 2012, Finley died aged 71 in New York City.
 (Note: Some obituaries gave his age as 69.)